feldoh/Chromatic-Sensitivity/README.md

 # Chromatic Sensitivity

-Rimworld mod to make pawns more affected by the colours they interact with.
+Rimworld mod to make pawns more affected by the colors they interact with.

 ## Features
 Most of the features of this mod are related to the `ChromaticSensitivity` Hediff.